 Therefore, this paper considers unnormalized kernels.
-No existing techniques consider un-normalized kernels, and thus no existing techniques can be directly applied to every instance of max-kernel search with general Mercer kernels and any class of objects (Equation 1).
+No existing technique considers unnormalized kernels, and thus no existing technique can be directly applied to every instance of max-kernel search with general Mercer kernels and any class of objects (Equation 1).
 Moreover, almost all existing techniques resort to approximate solutions.
-Not only do our algorithms work for general Mercer kernels instead of just normalized or shift-invariant kernels, but they also provide exact solutions; in addition, extensions to our algorithms for approximation are trivial, and for both the exact and approximate algorithms, we can give asymptotic preprocessing and runtime bounds, as well as rigorous accuracy guarantees for approximate max-kernel searches.
+Our algorithms not only work for general Mercer kernels instead of just normalized or shift-invariant kernels, but also provide exact solutions; in addition, extensions to our algorithms for approximation are trivial, and for both the exact and approximate algorithms, we can give asymptotic preprocessing and runtime bounds, as well as rigorous accuracy guarantees for approximate max-kernel searches.